Prugna21/memoQ/scripts/How-to_excel_yellow_to_memoq.md

                 color = str(cell.fill.start_color.index)
                 if 'FFFF' in color.upper():  # Yellow color
 ```
-- Uses simple counter variables instead of complex `enumerate()`
+- Uses simple counter variables
 - Creates a dictionary to store yellow cell locations
-- Looks for 'FFFF' in the color code (indicating yellow/bright colors)
+- Looks for 'FFFF' in the color code (yellow/bright colors)

 ### **3. Function: `create_memoq_file(input_file, output_file)`**
-This is the main processing function with step-by-step logic:
+This is the main processing function:

 #### **3a: Find Yellow Cells**
 ```python